 1. Review of outcome measures for cardiovascular disease

-A comprehensive review is now underway to identify, describe and evaluate all outcome measures that have been used for cardiovascular disease in clinical trials involving patients on haemodialysis.
+We conducted a comprehensive systematic review to identify, describe and evaluate all outcome measures that have been used for cardiovascular disease in clinical trials involving patients on haemodialysis.

-An international online survey will be launched early 2017 to identify what cardiovascular outcomes are most important to patients, caregivers and health professionals.
+An international online survey was launched to identify what cardiovascular outcomes are most important to patients, caregivers and health professional.

 3. SONG-HD Cardiovascular Disease Consensus workshop